oilulio/Microcontroller_TCPIP_stack/README.md

 Fuses used : L 0xFF, H 0xD9, E 0xFF.

+Compiles (with LLMNR and mDNS) to 15112 bytes (46% of Atmega 328p) and 1032 bytes of data.

 ### Net programmer

 This is a more complex design, but still relatively simple.
 An Arduino Pro Mini 328P, with integrated 16MHz crystal, is used.